 WARNING: Do not associate the Easy Entry setting with the driver's profile when a child is seated in the second row.
 Doing so can cause the driver's seat to push against the child, especially when a child is seated in a forward-facing child seat or booster seat.
-Do not rely on Model 3 to recognize or accommodate a child seated in the second row while using this setting (see Driver Profiles on page 83).
+With reduced clearance, the movement of the seat may impact a child's legs, cause injury, or dislodge the seat.
+Do not rely on Model Y to recognize or accommodate a child seated in the second row while using this setting (as described in Driver Profiles on page 88).

-Refer to the label located on the sun visors.
+Refer to the following label located on the sun visors.